 Tip: Add a belt to any pair of shorts or pants to make them seem more professional and formal.
 Usually skinnier belts work best because they won’t take someone’s attention away from your whole outfit.
 Try for belts that are a solid brown, black, or even a soft gold.

-Clothes to buy:
+Bottoms to buy:

 2. Plan your outfits ahead of time.